 It’s finally that time of year again!
 The time of year when you can dress up in green and drink as much as you can get your hands on!
-But St. Paddy’s Day, also known as The Feast Day of St. Patrick, is more than just a day to pinch people and get drunk.
-Everyone knows the origin story of St. Paddy’s Day.
+But St. Patrick's Day, also known as The Feast Day of St. Patrick, is more than just a day to pinch people and get drunk.
+Everyone knows the origin story of St. Patrick's Day.
 How St. Patrick was brought to Ireland as a slave but escaped, only to return to convert the pagans to Christianity.
-Afterward, St. Patrick’s Day became a day for religious services and making grand feasts!
-So before you go out partying with your friends, why not try celebrating the Feast Day of St. Patrick with a small homemade feast?
+Afterward, St. Patrick’s Day became a day for religious services and celebrating his legacy with grand feasts!
+So before you go out partying with your friends, why not try celebrating the Feast Day of St. Patrick with a small Irish-inspired homemade meal?

 The traditions of St. Patrick’s Day that we know and love today came mostly from emigrants.
 Cities in the United States with a large Irish population would celebrate their heritage on St. Paddy’s Day.
 It was a chance to celebrate a shared heritage and culture.
 And the bustling mining town of Butte, Montana has a hearty Irish population.
 St. Paddy’s Day in Butte is a sight to behold, the usually quiet streets of this old mining town are suddenly loud and rambunctious.
 The perfect blend of Montana and Ireland, the Butte Montana Meat Hand Pasties are a must have for any St. Paddy’s Day Feast!

 To get started preheat the oven to 425°F (220°C).

 Prepare dough in the food processor until it’s a smooth and mold-able consistency.
 Mix the filling ingredient together in a separate bowl.